 Central African Republic remains one of the HIV/AIDS killing zones in Africa with an HIV/AIDS Adult prevalence rate of 4.7%.
 More than 130000 were living with HIV/AIDS in 2012 with about 11,000 deaths recorded within the same year.
 In addition to HIV/AIDS, other deadly diseases such as Malaria (One of Malaria killing zones), bacterial and protozoal diarrhea, hepatitis A and E, dengue fever, rabies, typhoid fever, schistosomiasis, etc. continue to tear the country into pieces.

-Just like in most other African countries, most of the leaders and political figures in Central African Republic today are extremely corrupt and inexperienced.
+Just like in most other African countries, most of the leaders and political figures in Central African Republic today are very corrupt and inexperienced.
 Corruption levels remains at all time high while poor governance continues to tear the beautiful country of Central African Republic into pieces.

 Central African Republic remains one of the conflict prone zones in Africa with several clashes every now and then.
-Political conflicts especially between the Government of the Central African Republic (CAR) and Séléka (which means "Union" in the Sango language), a coalition of rebel groups, many of whom were previously involved in the Central African Republic Bush War.
+Political conflicts especially between the Government of the Central African Republic and the Séléka (which means "Union" in the Sango language), a coalition of rebel groups, many of whom were previously involved in the Central African Republic Bush War.
 The rebels accused the government of President François Bozizé of failing to abide by peace agreements signed in 2007 and 2011.
 Most recently, Central African Republic has witnessed several religious clashes especially between Christians and Muslims in the country.